Habitap-Pte-Ltd/SwipeRevealLayout/Publishing.md

    <img src="https://central.sonatype.org/images/ossrh-build-promotion-menu.png">

-4. Select your repository and click `Close`.
+4. Select your repository and click `Close` if it is not yet closed.

    <img src="https://central.sonatype.org/images/ossrh-staging-repo-close.png">